 As each Fund is considered an "Alternative Mutual Fund" pursuant to NI 81-102, the Funds are permitted to invest in specified derivatives, uncovered derivatives or enter into derivatives contracts with counterparties that do not have a designated rating as defined in NI 81-102.
-If a Fund intends to use derivatives as part of its investment strategy, we have indicated in the Fund's description of investment strategies whether derivatives may be used for hedging purposes, non-hedging purposes or both.
+If a Fund intends to use derivatives as part of its investment strategies whether derivatives may be used for hedging purposes, non-hedging purposes or both.
 Please visit our website at www.mackenzieinvestments.com/currency for more information about a Fund's use of currency hedging.
 For more information on derivatives used by the Funds for hedging and non-hedging purposes as at the last day of the applicable financial reporting period, please refer to the Fund's most recent financial statements.
 Please also refer to the explanation of risks that accompany the use of derivatives under "Derivatives Risk" in the "What are the General Risks of Investing in a Mutual Fund?" section of this document.